ansible/awx/docs/debugging.md

 (it won't handle additional tasks) and concludes the debugging session with a `continue` command.

-To simplify remote debugging session management, Tower's development environment comes with tooling that can automatically discover open remote debugging sessions and automatically connect to them.
+To simplify remote debugging session management, AWX's development environment comes with tooling that can automatically discover open remote debugging sessions and automatically connect to them.
 From your *host* machine (*i.e.*, _outside_ of the development container), you can run: